 - They can be financed while still meeting the Executive's rate commitment that per ton disposal fees at the Cedar Hills landfill will not be increased by more than the rate of inflation (base year 1999 the last time rates were changed).
-Note: Once waste export begins, the county will have less control over disposal costs. - Construction can be accomplished by 2015 assuming that work begins no later than 2007. - They are technically feasible. - Two new sites are required, one in the Northeast Lake Washington area and one in South King County. - Station closures or conversions would not occur under any alternative until replacement facilities are open. - The impact of the transfer station alternatives on both collection costs (garbage collection by private haulers) and short-haul costs (cost of transporting waste between transfer stations and disposal or intermodal facility), as well as the potential impact on disposal fees, will vary depending on the location of the selected new sites. - They directly address the five urban transfer stations that are covered in Milestone Reports 1 and 2.
+Note: Once waste export begins, it is anticipated that rates may increase beyond the rate of inflation. - Construction can be accomplished by 2015 assuming that work begins no later than 2007. - They are technically feasible. - Two new sites are required, one in the Northeast Lake Washington area and one in South King County. - No stations will be closed until replacement capacity is available. - The impact of the transfer station alternatives on both collection costs (garbage collection by private haulers) and short-haul costs (cost of transporting waste between transfer stations and disposal or intermodal facility), as well as the potential impact on disposal fees, will vary depending on the location of the selected new sites. - They directly address the five urban transfer stations that are covered in Milestone Reports 1 and 2.
 The First Northeast facility and the four rural facilities (two transfer stations and two drop boxes) are excluded from this analysis.
 Proposed operations will remain the same at the First Northeast facility currently being rebuilt, and current operations at the four rural facilities will not change. - All new facilities proposed will include the installation of one or more waste compactors so that solid waste can be transported efficiently. - Additional studies will be necessary to ensure that level-of-service criteria will be met at all new, rebuilt, and retained facilities.
 The division recognizes that traffic is a particular concern at all sites in King County, and will perform studies and work with stakeholders to mitigate for traffic as necessary.